open-ephys/gui-docs/source/User-Manual/Plugins/Record-Node.rst

 Synchronizer settings
 ################################

 Each Record Node has a built-in synchronizer that can compute global timestamps (in seconds) for all streams that share a hardware input line.
 If your signal chain only includes one data stream, global timestamps will be computed automatically.
 However, if there are multiple streams (for example when using multiple Neuropixels probes), the buttons below each data stream buffer monitor can be used to select the stream to use as the main clock, as well as the TTL line where sync events are expected.
-See the :ref:`datasynchronization` tutorial for more in-depth information about proper hardware and software configuration.
+See the :ref:`synchronization` page for more in-depth information about proper hardware and software configuration.

 Remote control
 ====================